 Antigua and Barbuda are in the Leeward Islands in the Eastern Caribbean, roughly 17 degrees north of the equator.
 To the south are the islands of Montserrat and Guadeloupe.
 And to the north and west are the islands of Nevis, St. Kitts, St. Barths, and St. Martin.

 Antigua, the largest of the English-speaking Leeward Islands, is about 14 miles long and 11 miles wide.
 It encompasses 108 square miles.
-The highest point is Boggy Peak (1319 ft.), located in the southwestern corner of the island.
-Barbuda, a flat coral island with an area of only 68 square miles, lies approximately 30 miles due north.
+The highest point is Boggy Peak (1319 ft.), located in the island’s southwestern corner.
+Barbuda, a flat coral island with only 68 square miles, lies approximately 30 miles due north.
 The nation also includes the tiny (0.6 square miles) uninhabited island of Redonda, now a nature preserve.
 The current population of the country is approximately 68,000.
-Its capital is St. John’s on Antigua.
+Its capital is St. John’s in Antigua.

 Antigua | Getting There

-Many airlines such as American, US Airways, and British Airways provide service to Antigua’s V.C.
+Many airlines, such as American, US Airways, and British Airways, provide service to Antigua’s V.C.
 Bird International Airport.
 Additionally, destinations to fly in from include North America, Europe, and the Caribbean.
-The new airport which opened in 2015 is impressive.
+The airport, which opened in 2015, is impressive.
 Taxis meet every flight to take vacationers to their chosen destination on the island.
 Flying is the favorite way of getting to Antigua.

 - Rental cars